logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 ### Possible cause - Connectivity issue

-Connectivity issue may be causing this issue.
+A connectivity issue may be causing this error.

 #### Suggested remedy